aimusubi/aimusubi/README.md

 - `CONTRIBUTING.md`
 - `docs/CHANGELOG.md`

-If AIMusubi helps you build, learn, or think differently
+If AIMusubi helps you build, learn, or think differently about NetOps, that’s the mission.